Breast reduction liposuction

 Candidates who should avoid breast liposuction

 Not everyone is a candidate for breast liposuction.
-If you have a large amount of glandular tissue and not fatty tissue, have extremely large breasts which have substantially dropped or stretched, have become considerably misshapen or have breast skin with excessive scar tissue, then conventional surgery may be the best option.
+If you have a large amount of glandular tissue and not fat tissue, have extremely large breasts which have dropped or stretched, have become considerably misshapen or have breast skin with excessive scar tissue, then conventional surgery may be the best option.

 Breast cancer is also an important factor.
 If you have an existing breast lump, this must be carefully assessed to ensure it is not cancer.
 Again, Dr Feldman sends all patients for a mammogram with tomosynthesis before considering this procedure.
 A mammogram gives Dr Feldman reassurance that there is no cancer and the opportunity to assess your breast composition carefully.